 Reviewed by Paul Treasure

 While new Australian works are fairly common on our stages, it is rare to be able to see one of our own Community Theatres stage a West End play while it is still brand new.
-Mark Lewis’ Bleak Expectations, the latest offering from Limelight Theatre, is a very little over two years old, having
+Mark Evans’ Bleak Expectations, the latest offering from Limelight Theatre, is a very little over two years old, having

 closed on the West End in August last year.
 This stage version is based on his successful radio series, which starred, among others, Tom Allen and Anthony Head.
 The show is a Goonish parody of Victorian Literature in general, and the works of Charles Dickens in particular.
 It is witty, fast-paced, madcap, and surreal.
 In the right hands, the script has the potential to be a side-splitting anarchic romp.